Chadtech/CtPaint-Desktop/README.md

 # CtPaint Desktop

 This is the desktop part of CtPaint.
-By that I mean, the home page, settings page, and the login, and all the things that are not part of the paint application.
+By that I mean, the home page, settings page, and the login, and all the things that are not part of the paint application ("PaintApp").
 Now that I have hindsight, "Desktop" appears to be a poor name.
 "Main" might have been better.
-Desktop and PaintApp are just parts of a broader application.
+Desktop and PaintApp are just two parts of a broader application.
 Theres an over-arching App-Shell, that manages the initialization of the Desktop and PaintApp apps.
+App-Shell is an Elm app with no view, that just parses the url, determines what application to run, and builds the flags for the right app and initializes it.

+I chose this architecture, firstly because I expect users to either be in PaintApp or Desktop and secondly because the PaintApp is relatively large compared to everything else.
+Having to re-initialize the whole application when the use transitions between PaintApp and Desktop is a penalty, but its worth it.
+If these two apps were together, it would be much bigger and more monolithic, but more importantly there would be a lot of lingering state that wouldnt be significant to the UX.

 ## Getting Started